We Believe in Working For Peace And Justice.

 We are a congregation of the Evangelical Lutheran church in America.
-In keeping with the life and teaching of Jesus Christ, we joyfully and unconditionally welcome all people of any age, gender, race, culture, ability, sexual orientation or gender identity into our community of faith and affirm the worth of all people as unique individuals made in God’s image.
+In keeping with the life and teaching of Jesus Christ, we are a progressive Ames Church joyfully and unconditionally welcoming all people of any age, gender, race, culture, ability, sexual orientation or gender identity into our community of faith and affirm the worth of all people as unique individuals made in God’s image.
 We are open to the special gifts that each person brings and invite each to participate in the life of our church.

 Lutherans are Christians who accept the teachings of Martin Luther (1483 – 1546).
 Luther was a German theologian who realized that there were significant differences between what he read in the Bible and the practices of the Roman Catholic church at that time.
 On October 31, 1517, he posted a challenge on the door of Wittenberg University, titled “95 Theses” (to debate 95 theological issues).
 His hope was that the church would reform its practice and preaching to be more consistent with the Word of God as contained in the Bible.